Lungren2/PyProcessor/docs/developer/CODE_STYLE.md

 pre-commit install
 ```

-Our pre-commit configuration runs Black, Flake8, and isort automatically.
+Our pre-commit configuration runs Black, Flake8, isort, and autoflake automatically to ensure code quality and remove unused imports.